aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-eclipse-maven/_index.md

 ---
-title: Aspose.Tasks Java for Eclipse - Maven
+title: Aspose.Tasks Java for Eclipse
 description: "Learn how to use Aspose.Tasks for Java using Eclipse."
 type: docs
 weight: 30